-The second analysis focuses on PTAC comments about proposed models, as captured in 22 reports to the Secretary.
-The qualitative analysis software package NVivo 12 was used to facilitate analysis through coding of text, to identify and categorize all PTAC comments on proposed PFPMs.
-ASPE staff advised on the development of several overarching domains to categorize PTAC comments, prior to coding any
+The second analysis focuses on PTAC comments about proposed models, as summarized in 26 reports to the Secretary.
+The qualitative analysis software package NVivo 12 was used to facilitate analysis through coding of text to identify and categorize all PTAC comments on proposed PFPMs.
+ASPE staff advised on the development of several overarching domains to categorize PTAC comments, prior to the initiation of coding.
+Initial domains were tested by coding text from three proposals and then adjusting the domains to more accurately capture PTAC comments across proposals.
+In addition, subdomains were developed to allow for greater specificity in describing themes.